Overview of Google Photos and iCloud

 - New Feature.
 There’s a unique feature that iCloud owns and is better than Google Photos: iCloud allows users to backup data even though it reaches the storage cap for up to 3 weeks.

 After learning the benefits of backing up Google Photos to iCloud, you might wonder “how do I backup google photos to my iCloud”.
-If you are facing this problem, read on further to learn 2 useful methods below.
+If you are facing this problem, read on further to learn 2 common methods below.

-How to Backup Google Photos to iCloud
+2 Common Ways to Backup Google Photos to iCloud

 Way 1: Use Google Takeout